 Family Nurse Practitioners (FNPs) work with patients of diverse ages, from children to the elderly.
 They provide therapeutic and educational services at doctors' offices, hospitals and community health clinics.
 Nurses who already hold master's degrees can pursue FNP certificates through a number of online certificate programs.

 An FNP certificate program teaches nurses to provide a broad spectrum of care for children, adults and elderly patients.
-Extensive clinical hours are required run concurrently with the courses, so students get hands-on practice as they are studying.
+Extensive clinical hours are required and run concurrently with the online courses, so students get hands-on practice as they are studying.

 These FNP post-master's certificate programs qualify nurses to take the national certification exam for FNPs.
 After passing the exam, they must meet continuing education requirements to maintain the certification.

 Post-Master's FNP Certificate

 Through a post-master's FNP certificate program, nurses who are already hold master's degrees learn how to support the family unit through preventative care, disease or disorder treatment and comprehensive health education.
 The curriculum covers medical care for children, adults and senior citizens, with special classes on mental health, reproductive health and end-of-life care.
 In addition to medicine and science, courses deal with communication techniques and teaching strategies.